-The Kemptville Youth Musical Theatre Company (KYMTC) Volunteer Code of Conduct includes a number of policies that provide work expectations, overall guidance and direction to cast members and volunteers working for KYMTC.
+The Kemptville Youth Musical Theatre Company (KYMTC) Code of Conduct includes policies that provide expectations, overall guidance, and direction to cast members, campers, and volunteers working for KYMTC.

-The code applies at all times when volunteers (which includes all cast members, crew members, and all adults and youth performing tasks to support KYMTC) are engaged in activities at, or are representing, KYMTC.
+The code applies at all times when cast members, crew members, and all adults and youth volunteering to perform tasks to support KYMTC are engaged in activities for, and/or are representing, KYMTC.
 Youth participating in a KYMTC camp program are also subject to the expectations and prohibited behaviours outlined in this Code.

-Volunteers shall not contact organizations or individuals on behalf of KYMTC nor represent KYMTC (outside the scope of their assigned work) themselves, unless they are given express direction to do so by KYMTC.
-Prior to any action or statement that a volunteer believes might significantly affect KYMTC, they shall discuss the matter with KYMTC.
+No one shall not contact organizations or individuals on behalf of KYMTC nor represent KYMTC (outside the scope of their assigned work) themselves, unless they are given express direction to do so by KYMTC.
+Prior to any action or statement that may significantly affect KYMTC, the issue shall be discussed with KYMTC.
 These actions may include, but are not limited to, public statements to the press, posts on social media, discussions regarding KYMTC business with other organizations, and/or any agreements involving contractual or other financial obligations.

-Volunteers are responsible for maintaining the confidentiality of all proprietary (e.g. financial) or privileged (e.g. private conversations overheard by a third party) information to which they are exposed while serving as a volunteer.
-Failure to maintain confidentiality may result in termination of the volunteer’s relationship with KYMTC.
+Everyone is responsible for maintaining the confidentiality of all proprietary (e.g. financial) or privileged (e.g. private conversations overheard by a third party) information to which they are exposed while a cast member, camper, or volunteer.
+Failure to maintain confidentiality may result in corrective action by KYMTC.

 Posting on Social Media

-Volunteers must remember that although their social media platforms (e.g. Facebook, Twitter, Instagram, YouTube, Tumblr, LinkedIn, etc.) are for their personal use, their behaviour on social media before, during, and after the show has the potential to harm KYMTC’s reputation and may jeopardize their relationship (as a volunteer) with KYMTC.
+Everyone must remember that although their social media platforms (e.g. Facebook, Twitter, Instagram, YouTube, Tumblr, LinkedIn, etc.) are for their personal use, their behaviour on social media before, during, and after the show has the potential to harm KYMTC’s reputation and may jeopardize their relationship with KYMTC.

-Everything a volunteer posts, even on their locked or private pages, has the potential to circulate out to a wider, public audience.
+Everything that is posted, even on a private page, has the potential to circulate out to a wider, public audience.
 When you are posting on social media you must always keep in mind that your words, pictures, videos, and/or audio files are permanent and can become public.